 Bonnie Cockman, Treasurer

 Bonnie has spent her career leading the finance and operations of entrepreneurial nonprofit organizations whose missions align with her passions.
-Most recently, she served as managing director here at Mothers Out Front, helping establish our organization.
-Prior to that, she was senior vice president of finance & operations at Root Capital, an agricultural impact investor that grows rural prosperity in poor, environmentally vulnerable places in Africa and Latin America by lending capital, delivering financial training, and strengthening market connections.
-Earlier, she served as vice president of finance at Conservation International and director of finance at Georgetown University’s Center for Intercultural Education and Development.
-In addition to her role at Mothers Out Front, Bonnie is on the board of Better Future Project and is treasurer of the board of Foundations of Success.
-She is a Certified Public Accountant and holds a B.A. in business from the University of North Carolina at Chapel Hill.
+Currently, she is the Chief Financial Officer for the Grameen Foundation, who uses technology to strengthen resilience and food security, increase incomes, enhance health, and build financial security.
+She helped launch Mothers Out Front, working first as Managing Director and now as Treasurer to build a national movement of mothers calling for action on climate change.
+From 2007 to 2014, Bonnie served as Senior Vice President of Finance & Operations at Root Capital, an agricultural impact investor that grows rural prosperity in poor, environmentally vulnerable places in Africa and Latin America.
+Prior to Root Capital, she served as Vice President of Finance for Conservation International and Director of Finance for Georgetown University’s Center for Intercultural Education and Development.
+Currently, she serves on the board of Mothers Out Front, JRS Biodiversity Foundation and Foundations of Success.
+She is a Certified Public Accountant (CPA) and holds a B.A. in business from the University of North Carolina at Chapel Hill.

 Laura DeBonis works as a consultant to education companies and non-profits.
 In addition to the Digital Public Library of America (DP.LA), she also serves on the Public Interest Declassification Board at the National Archives.
 Laura previously worked at Google in a variety of positions, including Director of Library Partnerships for Book Search.
 Laura started her career in documentary film and multimedia, and in strategy consulting for internet businesses.
 She is a graduate of Harvard College and has a MBA from Harvard Business School.
 She and her family live in Washington, DC.